 9. Stress and anxiety

 Tingling throughout the body may also occur with stress or anxiety.
 These conditions can affect the hands, arms and tongue.
 With panic attacks, tingling can be felt, as well as cold sweats, palpitations, chest pain and stomach aches.
+Learn more about how anxiety attacks can present and what can cause them.

 What to do: In these cases, you should remove yourself from the stressful environment and seek a calm space.
 Inhale and exhale deeply, making sure to concentrate on your breathing and improving blood circulation.
 It is important to adopt a balanced diet and exercise regularly to help relieve stress or anxiety.
-In some cases, psychological therapy and medication may be necessary to manage symptoms.
+In some cases, psychological therapy and anxiety medication may be necessary to manage symptoms.

 Check-out natural herbs for stress and anxiety that can be used to prepare tea.